Quiberon Bay: Operation Chastity

 Operation Chastity was a World War II plan by the Allies to seize Quiberon Bay, enabling the construction of an artificial harbor to support Operation Overlord and the Liberation of France.

 The artificial harbor was not developed, as the capture of German-held areas that could threaten the port was not completed.
 By the end of August 1944, US forces had captured all of Brittany except for the critical areas, preventing the further development of the operation.
 Following the capture of Antwerp and its port facilities in early September 1944, Operation Chastity was officially cancelled on 7 September 1944.

-1998 Air Crash
+1998 air crash

 On 30 July 1998, Proteus Airlines Flight 706, a Beechcraft 1900 bound for Lorient, France, collided with a Cessna 177 while making a detour to overfly the SS Norway as it was sailing in the bay.
 Both aircraft fell into the bay after the collision, and the fifteen people on board the aircraft were killed.